Professor Simon Forrest

 Visiting Fellow, Social Science Research Unit, Institute of Education, University of London, 2001-2006

-My interests are both topical, applied and theoretical.
+My interests are both applied and theoretical.
 I am committed to research which adds to the evidence base and also our understanding of the sexual behaviour, attitudes and experience of young people and how their rights to health and happiness might be promoted and protected through education and other interventions.
 I am particularly interested in how we can use applied work in fields such as sexual health education and promotion to inform thinking about how we conceptualise gender and sexuality, produce categories such as 'young people' and imagine or understand the 'problems' of sexuality and sexual health and behaviour.
+I see my work as aligning with the UN's SDGs, especially with regard to the outcomes framed within SDGs 3,4 and 5 around HIV/Aids, sexual and reproductive health, young people's rights to information and education that promotes and protects diversity gender equality and ensures freedom from sexual discrimination, oppression and violence

 My interests in promoting the sociological imagination and approach of thinking about these issues as a way of making our work to protect and promote better and more relevant and effective, informs my contribution to pedagogical research especially in medical education.
 I am interested here to find ways of ensuring that doctors of the future, as powerful agents and actors in health and society, have a real understanding of the social basis and context of people'e lives and health experiences.
 I am particularly interested in how we can promote experiential learning contexts as ways of helping medical students (and others) develop their knowledge and understanding of these issues and true social sense of health.